-Per default, RunPython expects hello.py in the same directory as the Excel file but you can change that via config.
-Refer to the calling Excel book by using xw.Book.caller:
+Note: Per default, RunPython expects hello.py in the same directory as the Excel file with the same name, but you can change both of these things: if your Python file is an a different folder, add that folder to the PYTHONPATH in the config.
+If the file has a different name, change the RunPython command accordingly.

+Refer to the calling Excel book by using xw.Book.caller():